Growing Tulips is an easy thing to do. Learn about when and how to plant tulips.

-Once you decide when to plant tulip bulbs, you need to prepare the soil.
+Once you decide where to plant your tulip bulbs, you need to prepare the soil.
 Your garden must provide adequate drainage and contain dry, airy soil.
 Sandy soil is perfect for any flowering bulb; adding coarse sand or compost will allow for more oxygen or airy soil.
 Without proper water drainage, wet soil can drown the bulbs and cause fungus, disease and possible rotting of the bulbs.